jimmysmits/CloudNotes/Preparation-Exam.md

 	cidr_block = "10.0.0.0/16"
 	provider   = "aws.ireland"
 }
 ```

 ## Data sources

-Data Sources are the way Terraform can query AWS and return results (Api request to get information)

-Use of data sources allows a Terraform configuration to make use of information defined outside of Terraform, or defined by another separate Terraform configuration.

-For example we can information to an EC2 created on AWS without being created using Terraform,
+Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.
+Through data sources, Terraform can query AWS and return results (API request to get information).
+For example we can retrieve information of an EC2 serveron AWS (even without being created through Terraform).

+A data source is accessed via a special kind of resource known as a `data` resource, declared using a `data` block.

-Example using a data source to know the AZ of an Instance created without Terraform, a print on the output command.
+Example of using a data source to retrieve the AZ of an EC2, the `output` block will print the AZ:

 ```
 # Find the latest available AMI that is tagged with Component = "DB server"